shoes/shoes4/README.md

 With all you do, please make sure to write specs as Shoes 4 is developed TDD-style (see the [Running Specs](https://github.com/shoes/shoes4#running-specs) section below).
 So make sure that you don't break any tests :-)

-We write our specs in rspec and are currently in the process of migrating from the old `should` syntax to the [new `expect` syntax](http://myronmars.to/n/dev-blog/2012/06/rspecs-new-expectation-syntax).
-We basically say that whenever you touch a spec it'd be good if you converted it to the new syntax.
-Also new specs should be written in the new expect syntax.

 If you feel unsure about testing or your implementation just open an issue or a pull request.
 Pull requests don't need to be done - they are great discussion starters!
 We're happy to help you get your contribution ready to be merged in order to help build Shoes 4!

 In fact we greatly appreciate early pull requests to review code and help you find your way around Shoes4! =)